 Dear Friends and Neighbors in North Berkeley County,

-I would like to thank you, the citizens of North Berkeley, for over three decades of support!
 I have enjoyed meeting you and representing you as we continue our two-way communication.
-Please attend one of my Town Meetings during the first or second Saturdays in February and complete and return a Citizens’ Poll.
-That keeps me in touch with your suggestions and ideas.
-Our government works best when our citizens are active and involved, including having your children serve as pages.
-Also, be looking for the largest Magnolia tree.
+Please attend one of my Town Meetings during the first or second Saturdays in January and complete and return a Citizens’ Poll.
+This keeps me in touch with your views, suggestions and ideas.
+Our government works best when our citizens are active and involved.
+Also, be looking for the largest locust tree!

 Delegate John Overington

 Legislators from the Quad-State area met in Hagerstown this past summer for the 28 th year this time to discuss, identify and share solutions to regional concerns, especially the drug problems.
 The opioid crisis along the I-81 Corridor coming from Baltimore to Hagerstown, Martinsburg and other local communities affects us all.
 Federal, state and local law enforcement officials shared how they are responding to the Hagerstown crack, heroin, meth and fentanyl overdoses and deaths, including the daughter of a DEA agent.

 Also covered was tourism and the Hagerstown/Washington County CVB and its regional economic impact and its cultural benefits.

 On Saturday, December 16, 2017 Delegate John Overington surprised Michael L. Noll, Apollo Civic Theatre President with Overington’s 19 th “Winners Award”.
 Noll had just finished singing “The Most Wonderful Time of the Year” prior to the start of the play “A Christmas Carol”.
 He was them making announcements of future Apollo Theatre programs when director Amanda Hartman stopped him and called Overington to the state.
 Overington them congratulated Noll for decades of volunteer public service.